Bounds on the minimum sound speed above neutron star densities: The mean value bound

-By the mean value theorem, for any EOS that passes through the specified endpoints there exists at least one point inside the interval where the slope is given by that of the secant $\cmean^{-1}$\footnote{The mean value theorem assumes $C_s$ is continuous and differentiable.
-A proof relaxing these assumptions is given in \cref{sec:proof}}.
-It follows that the minimum and maximum of $C_s$ must bracket $\cmean$, i.e.,
+In the following, we employ thermodynamic principles together with the requirement of consistencies between the EOS at densities realized in NSs and its asymptotic behavior informed by pQCD.
+The first constraint exploits information about $n_B$ as a function of the baryon chemical potential $\mu_B$ at low ($L$) and high ($H$) densities.
+At zero temperature, the slope of the function $n_B(\mu_B)$ is related to $C_s$ as

-The {\em mean value bound} \cref{eq:mvb} does not make use of the pressure information at the endpoints so only provides a conservative limit.
-Nevertheless, it is robust against pQCD uncertainties as $n_\pqcd$ is known within $\sim10\%$ , a consequence of accurate pQCD predictions for $C_{s}^\pqcd$ and \cref{eq:Cs}.
-Properties of the logarithm further ensure $\cmean$ is insensitive to the choice of $\mu_\pqcd$.
+For any $n_B(\mu_B)$ relation that passes through $L$ and $H$, the mean value theorem from elementary calculus\footnote{The mean value theorem assumes $C_s$ is continuous and differentiable.
+A proof relaxing these assumptions is given in \cref{sec:proof}} ensures that there exists a point within the interval $\mu_B \in [\mu_L, \mu_H]$ at which $C_s=\cmean$, where

-\Cref{fig:cmean} shows upper limits on $\cmean$ as a function of NS maximum mass $M_\tov$.
-By \cref{eq:mvb} they are also upper limits on $\cmin$.
-These bounds strengthen rapidly with increasing $M_\tov$, and are insensitive to nuclear theory uncertainties.
-The details and the procedure to obtain these results will be discussed in \cref{sec:ns}.
+is the slope of the secant, the dashed black line in \cref{fig:demo}.
+It follows that the minimum and maximum of $C_s$ between $L$ and $H$ denoted by $\cmin$ and $\cmax$ respectively, must bracket $\cmean$: